Drone Laws in Montenegro

 UAS Laws – General rules for flying drones in Montenegro

-CAA, the Montenegro agency responsible for drone safety, has provided several details on flying a drone for fun or work.
+CAA, the Montenegro agency responsible for drone safety, has provided several details on flying drones for fun or work.
 The highlights are enumerated below.
-For more details go to the links above.
+For more details, go to the links above.

 Are drones allowed in Montenegro?